centerpointcomputers/Infrastructure-docs/Recent-Changes-and-Updates.md

 - Exported all People records to CSV format, uploaded to Google Sheets to evaluate the layout.
 - Exported 311 records from Roll Call to tab delimited text file.
 - Created Google Sheets workbook to begin working on a data migration routine to merge Planning Center People database with Roll Call data.

+##### 10/18/2017

+- Analyzed Roll Call data and compared to People database.
+Determined best course of action was to simply remove all adults from the Roll Call exported list, and import only the children into People.
+- 2nd Step will be to compare adult records in Roll Call against existing People database and import only the adult records that are missing.
+- Imported all children's records from Roll Call into Planning Center People.

+##### 10/19/2017